gavboler03/MLApplication/README.md

 ## Project Summary

-Fake news circulating is one of the main issues with media in the 21st century.
-Whether by malicious intent or ignorance, there is a fair bit of fake news that makes rounds through social media like Facebook and Twitter.
-We will tackle this problem by creating a model that can distinguish fake news from real news headlines.
+Fake news articles circulating are one of the main issues with media in the 21st century.
+Whether by malicious intent or ignorance, there is a fair bit of fake news articles that makes rounds through social media like Facebook and Twitter.
+We will tackle this problem by creating a model that can distinguish fake news articles from real news headlines.
 Sometimes all it may take is a headline to cause mass anger.
+In a way to try and curve this, Samuel Flowers and Gavin Boler for a machine learning class project decided to create a machine learning model that can help distinguish between the two.
+As a reminder, this is not a fact checker and is not a search engine.
+This is just a model that determines what may be a real news article, such as from the BBC, and what is a fake article, such as from the Onion.

 ## Approach